thegricean/hyperbolicquantifiers/notes.md

 Questions/things to think about
 --------------------

-1. How is hyperbolic all different from or similar to all with domain restriction?
-QUD?
-Affect?
+1. How is hyperbolic "all" different from or similar to "all" with domain restriction?

 2. How can we get reliable judgments for hyperbolic uses of all?

-3. How can we manipulate and model salience of different domains?
+3. How can we manipulate salience of different domains, and how does that interact with hyperbolic interpretations?

-4. Time/events vs objects?
+4. Why is it easier to get hyperbolic readings when "all" quantifies over events or time (e.g. "He's studying all the time") than when it quantifies over objects (e.g. "He ate of the cookies")

+5. How is speaking hyperbolically different from lying?

 TODO
 --------------------